ayuxhdev/Voice-Controlled-Virtual-Assistant/README.md

 ### File Description

+* `main.py` - Controls the overall application flow, wake-word detection, and interaction between the different modules.
+* `voice.py` - Handles speech recognition and text-to-speech functionality.
+* `ai.py` - Handles Gemini API communication and AI-generated responses.
-* `main.py` - Main program containing the voice assistant logic, command processing, Gemini integration, and speech handling.
+* `commands.py` - Handles command processing, including websites, music, news, and routing general questions to Gemini.
 * `musicLibrary.py` - Contains song names and their corresponding YouTube links.
 * `Requirements.txt` - Contains the Python dependencies required for the project.
 * `.env` - Stores API keys and local configuration.
 This file is not committed to the repository.